drumnation/react-native-cross-platform-responsive-dimensions/readme.md

 ## Note 8

-#### 1. Keep your cross-platform styles but set specific values for note8.
+#### 1. Keep your cross-platform styles but set a specific value for note8.

 ```js
 crossHeightN8(iosPhone, iosTablet, androidPhone, androidTablet, note8)
 ```

-#### 2. ResponsiveHeight for all devices except specific values for note8.
+#### 2. ResponsiveHeight for all devices except a specific value for note8.

 ```js
 heightN8(height, note8)
 ```

-#### 3. Keep your cross-platform styles but set specific values for note8.
+#### 3. Keep your cross-platform styles but set a specific value for note8.

 ```js
 crossWidthN8(iosPhone, iosTablet, androidPhone, androidTablet, note8)
 ```

-#### 4. ResponsiveWidth for all devices except specific values for the Note8.
+#### 4. ResponsiveWidth for all devices except a specific value for the Note8.

 ```js
 widthN8(width, note8)
 ```

-#### 5. Keep your cross-platform styles but set specific values for the Note8.
+#### 5. Keep your cross-platform styles but set a specific value for the Note8.

 ```js
 crossFontSizeN8(iosPhone, iosTablet, androidPhone, androidTablet, note8)
 ```

-#### 6. ResponsiveFontSize for all devices except specific values for the Note8.
+#### 6. ResponsiveFontSize for all devices except a specific value for the Note8.

 ```js
 fontSizeN8(size, note8)